w3c/wai-website/pages/standards-guidelines/mobile/index.md

 ### W3C technologies and mobile accessibility

 In addition to ensuring mobile is addressed in W3C’s accessibility standards, WAI ensures that the core W3C technologies, including those that are essential for the mobile web, also support accessibility.
-All W3C work is reviewed for accessibility by WAI's [Accessible Platform Architectures (APA) Working Group](https://www.w3.org/WAI/APA/).
+All W3C work is reviewed for accessibility by the [Accessible Platform Architectures (APA) Working Group](https://www.w3.org/WAI/APA/).

 For a summary of technologies developed in W3C that increase the capabilities of web applications and how they apply specifically to the mobile context, see [Standards for Web Applications on Mobile](https://www.w3.org/Mobile/mobile-web-app-state/).